Ambika-Gowda/Image-Scrapping-with-python-and-selenium/README.md

   <img src="./images/cat/Cat.png" width=600 height=300>
 </p>

-Through above code you can download image with search_term of your choice Happy Downloading !!
+Through above code you can download image with search_term of your choice<br/>
+Happy Downloading !!